CodingDemon1/CodeConverter-GenAI/README.md

 - Frontend: HTML, CSS, JavaScript
 - Backend: Node.js, Express.js, OpenAI API

+## Functionalities
+- **Code Conversion**: Convert code from one programming language to another, supporting a variety of languages.
+- **Code Debugging**: Get debugging assistance by submitting code and receiving error analysis and potential solutions.
+- **Code Quality Analysis**: Receive an analysis of code quality, consistency, performance, and documentation.
+- **User-Friendly Interface**: Intuitive interface for inputting code and choosing functionalities.
+- **Real-Time Interaction**: Communicate with the OpenAI GPT-3.5 turbo model in real time for interactive code-related tasks.

 ## Route Endpoints
 1. **Base Endpoint**: `/`
    - Description: Base endpoint of the application.